As of July 1, 2021, UT is no longer using BioRAFT

 UTK ensures that an inventory of hazardous chemicals on campus is maintained.
 Each location or group that uses or stores hazardous chemicals must participate in the Chemical Inventory Program.

-As we search for a new management system we will maintain inventories through a simple SharePoint document library.
+As we search for a new management system we will maintain inventories through a SharePoint document library.

 - Unit supervisors, principal investigators and their compliance liaisons will be given direct permissions to their content and will have the ability to share among their groups.